Delaware vacation rental tax guide

 Avalara free tax guides

-Airbnb, HomeAway, and VRBO have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Wilmington, Rehoboth Beach, and Dover, The First State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including Wilmington, Rehoboth Beach, and Dover, the First State offers prospective short-term rental hosts the opportunity to bring in extra income.

-But new income opportunities can bring new tax implications.
-Some accommodations in Delaware are subject to lodging taxes, and state and local governments expect operators to collect these taxes from guests and remit them to tax authorities.
+But new income opportunities bring new tax implications, and short-term rentals in Delaware may be subject to tax.
+Vacation rental hosts are required to collect applicable taxes from their guests and remit them to the proper authorities.

-In Delaware, hotels, motels, and “tourist homes” which are defined as having at least five permanent bedrooms for the use of tourists or transient guests, but which do not have cooking facilities for the use of guests, must charge lodging tax on the cost of accommodations.
+In Delaware, “tourist homes,” which are defined as having at least five permanent bedrooms for the use of tourists or transient guests, but do not have cooking facilities for the use of guests, must charge lodging tax on the cost of accommodations.

 Lodging taxes do not apply to “occupants who occupy or who have the right to occupy the room or rooms” for a period of at least five consecutive months.

 The location of your rental is a crucial piece of information for short-term rental tax compliance.
 Your address determines which tax jurisdictions you’re required to report to, which taxes you need to collect, and the appropriate tax rates.